Mahjong: Suited tiles

-The bamboo suit is also known as "sticks", "strings" or "bams" suit; the first tile usually has a bird (traditionally, a peacock or sparrow) instead of a single bamboo.
+The bamboo suit is also known as "sticks", "strings", or "bams" suit; the first tile usually has a bird (traditionally, a peacock or sparrow) instead of a single bamboo.
 The dots suit is also known as the "wheels", "circles", "coins", "stones", "marbles" or "balls" suit.
 The characters suit is also known as the "myriads", "cracks" or "numbers" suit since the top characters are numbers in the Chinese writing system, and the bottom characters (in traditional Chinese characters) are the Chinese character for "ten thousand".

 Honors tiles

 There are two different sets of honors tiles: winds and dragons.
 The winds are east, south, west, and north, beginning with east.
 The dragons are red, green, and white.
-The white dragon has a blue or black frame on the face of the piece or in some sets is entirely blank.
-These tiles have no numerical sequence like the suited tiles (for example the bamboo pieces number 1 to 9).
+The white dragon has a blue or black frame on the face of the piece, or in some sets, is entirely blank.
+These tiles have no numerical sequence like the suited tiles (for example, the bamboo pieces numbered 1 to 9).
 Like the suited tiles, there are four identical copies of each honors tile, for a total of 28 honors tiles.